Pseudolocality theorems of Ricci flows on incomplete manifolds: Introduction

+At first sight, one can easily perform a conformal change to a relatively compact ball so that the resulting new metric is complete and has the bounded sectional curvature; see Theorem \ref{Ho}.
+By using Shi's local existence theorem for the Ricci flow of noncompact manifold, we have a solution of Ricci flow which exists on time interval $[0,T]$ ; see \cite{Sh}.
+Then one can restrict the flow to a smaller ball unchanged to has a Ricci flow and pseudolocality holds on interval $[0,T]$.
+However, owing to Shi's local existence theorem, $T$ is dependent on the bound of sectional curvature the for the local metric of initial time.
+This version of pseudolocality is not our purpose since it is not sufficient to get a solution of Ricci flow for noncompact manifolds which may not have bounded curvature; see Theorem \ref{existence} and Theorem \ref{rigidity} below.

-In this paper, we show that if a ball with its closure contained in an incomplete manifold has the almost Euclidean local $\boldsymbol{\nu}$ constant, or small scalar curvature lower bound and almost Euclidean isoperimetric constant, then we can construct a solution of Ricci flow in the ball for which the pseudolocality theorems hold.
+In this paper, we use an inductive conformal changing method, which was introduced in \cite{T3}, to show that if a relatively compact ball contained in an incomplete manifold satisfying (\ref{wang}), or (\ref{small_scalar_cur}) and (\ref{almost_euclidean_iso}), then we can construct a solution of Ricci flow in a smaller ball for which the pseudolocality theorems hold on a uniform time interval $[0,T]$ with $T$ depending only on $\alpha$ and the dimension.

 \begin{thm} For each $\alpha>0$ and $n\ge 2$, there exist $\delta=\delta (\alpha,n)$ and $\epsilon(\alpha,n)$ with the following properties.
-Suppose $\left(M^n, g_0\right)$ is a smooth $n$-dimensional Riemannian manifold (not necessarily complete) such that $B_{g_0}\left(x_0, \delta^{-1} \sqrt{T}\right)\Subset M$ and
+Suppose $\left(M, g_0\right)$ is a smooth $n$-dimensional Riemannian manifold (not necessarily complete) such that $B_{g_0}\left(x_0, \delta^{-1} \sqrt{T}\right)\Subset M$ and

 for some $T>0$.
 Then for each $\eta \in(0, 1)$ there exists a smooth Ricci flow $g(t)$ on $B_{g_0}\left(x_0, (1-\eta)\delta^{-1} \sqrt{T}\right)\times [0, (\epsilon\eta)^2T]$ with $g(0)=g_0$ satisfying